 The band was formed by J.J. and Mike and at various times included many drummers including future Malevolent Creation man Justin DiPinto and Graphic Violence's Dave Chedrick.
 The band played at Milwaukee Metalfest 2001 without a drummer.
 Apparently there was a last-minute problem with their then drummer who either was unable or unwilling to fly to Milwaukee for the performance.
 The band performed without him.

 The band had a split-CD in 2002 with Hatred and would also appear on several tribute CDs, including one to their biggest influence, Morbid Angel.
 A three-song demo, produced by Erik Rutan, lead to a deal with Listenable Records.
+Due to producer Erik Rutan’s busy schedule, Divine Rapture instead entered Dimensional Sound Studio in May to record its album in 2002.
+The band was also appearing on a Morbid Angel covers’ CD due from Hellspawn Records.
 The Americans' second full-length was issued by the French label in September of 2003.
 This album was mixed and mastered by the band's own Davodian at Transcend Studio in New York and engineered by Aurora Borealis' Ron Vento at Nightsky Studio in Maryland.
 Drums for these releases were played by J.J.
 The man was also recruited to fill in on bass guitar on Hate Eternal’s European tour in 2008.

 DIVINE RAPTURE - THE BURNING PASSION - LISTENABLE